Scholars' Library: Joy Buolamwini on 'Unmasking AI'

 This event is free and open to the public.

-In our September event, Dr Joy Buolamwini (Tennessee & Jesus 2013) will discuss her book Unmasking AI: My Mission to Protect What Is Human in a World of Machine.
+In our December event, Dr Joy Buolamwini (Tennessee & Jesus 2013), in conversation with Meredith Ross-James (New Zealand & University 2025), will discuss her book Unmasking AI: My Mission to Protect What Is Human in a World of Machine.

 Read more about her book here